furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

-This package offers a curated list of technical analysis indicators and timeseries calculations all implemented in cython for improved performance.
-The library is built around `numpy` arrays, and is compatible with `pandas` dataframes and series.
+This package offers a curated list of technical analysis indicators and timeseries calculations implemented in cython for improved performance.
+The library is built around `numpy` arrays with wrappers for `pandas` and `polars` dataframes and series.

 > **Warning**